tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-node-webkit.md

 Last old version (0.25a) was released on 25th July 2006, with last changes beyond 16th August 2006 (approximately).
 It was available in both English and Spanish languages.

-The new improved version (0.75a) was released on 9th December 2014 with a better mobile devices support, more platform ports (ported to desktop thanks to node-webkit), improved printing presentation, improved browser integration (can be included easily in any web site), and is now multi-lingual with auto-detection (main version includes Chinese, English and Spanish languages and it is very easy to add new ones).
+The new improved version (0.75a) was released on 9th December 2014 with a better mobile devices support, more platform ports (ported to desktop thanks to node-webkit), improved printing presentation, improved browser integration (can be included easily in any web site), and is now multilingual with language auto-detection (main version includes Chinese, English and Spanish languages and it is very easy to add new ones).

 The game can be downloaded or played online at [http://yasminoku.tuxfamily.org](http://yasminoku.tuxfamily.org)